lsaltz/internship_summer_2023/README.md

 # Notes for Running
 - After cloning the repository, just run connection_test.py
-- Adjust any of the parameters to include your own depth and mask images as well as a video file
+- Adjust any of the parameters to include your own depth and mask images as well as a video file (uploaded files do not currently contain the mkv file used for generation)
 - Requires OpenCV, Matplotlib, Skimage, Scipy, PyK4A, and Networkx libraries--> see Documentation for install PyK4A
 - To pull RGB and Depth data, copy the python file to the directory where the .mkv video is stored(or alter code to specify a path)